Biomaterials and Drug Delivery

 Nikki Reinemann: Molecular Biophysics and Engineering Lab

-Neuro-Biomechanics
+Ocular and Neuro-Biomechanics

 Biomechanics is simply the study of mechanical laws relating to the movement or structure of living organisms.
 Neuro-Biomechanics is an attempt to understand how muscles, sense organs, motor pattern generators, and the brain interact to produce coordinated movement, not only in complex terrain but also when confronted with unexpected perturbations.
 For example, research in Neuro-Biomechanics aims to characterize human pathologies which adversely impact the ability to walk or maintain postural stability.